a8m/tree/README.md

 func main() {
     opts := &tree.Options{
         // Fs, and OutFile are required fields.
-        // Fs should implement the tree file-system interface(see: tree.Fs),
+        // fs should implement the tree file-system interface(see: tree.Fs),
         // and OutFile should be type io.Writer
         Fs: fs,
         OutFile: os.Stdout,